 Chemistry (finding people who will ‘fit’ the specific position being advertised and the organizational culture more generally) matters as much, if not more than competency.
 So much of the latter can be taught, whereas the former is more about character, motivation and behaviours.

 Perhaps the missing piece in your recruitment strategy could be behavioural profiling?
 Book a call with C-me today and find out more.

-C-me produce simple, memorable and incredibly accurate psychometric profiles, enabling recruiters to understand a candidates behaviour (preferred ways of doing things).
-Unlike many psychometrics, C-me focused on behaviours, not personality, as these have the most direct impact on other people.
+C-me produce simple, memorable and incredibly accurate psychometric profiles, enabling recruiters to understand a candidate's behaviour (preferred ways of doing things).
+Unlike many psychometrics, C-me focuses on behaviours, not personality, as these have the most direct impact on other people.
 C-me profiles are also very easy to use, requiring candidates to spend less than 10 minutes answering 15 online questions.

 It is no longer necessary to spend close to an hour answering hundreds of questions in order to generate accurate profiles.
 Clever algorithms do all the hard work for you meaning that speed no longer has to be traded off against accuracy.

-Imagine that a fourth leg is added to the above trio and a behavioural profile became a standard part of the recruitment process.
-This would help recruiters reflect on the behavioral approach of the candidates, something that CV, Covering Letter and Interview is not geared up to evaluate.
+Imagine that a fourth leg is added to the above trio and a behavioural profile becomes a standard part of the recruitment process.
+This would help recruiters reflect on the behavioural approach of the candidates, something that the CV, Covering Letter and Interview is not geared up to evaluate.